DR-one | BS Microcomp, BIS, ACT, MKI

 • TPS - Telerate Page Server - DOS & OS/2 Telerate page server

-• VIS - Video Integration Server - DOS & OS/2 video, mouse & keyboard switching
+• VIS - Video Interface Server - DOS & OS/2 video, mouse & keyboard switching

-• TWS - Trading WorkStation - OS/2 PM workstation, multi-screen, multi-windowed, multi-protocol emulation
+• TWS - Trading WorkStation - OS/2 PM workstation, multi-screen, multi-windowed, multi-protocol emulation, a lot of DDE support

 PDRs - Product Defect Reports